wyattowalsh/data-science-notes/data-science-notes/machine_learning_and_data_mining/nlp/basics.md

 ### Examples:
 >['i', 'me', 'my', 'myself', 'we', 'our', 'ours', 'ourselves', 'you', "you're", "you've", "you'll", "you'd", 'your', 'yours', 'yourself', 'yourselves', 'he', 'him', 'his', 'himself', 'she', "she's", 'her', 'hers', 'herself', 'it', "it's", 'its', 'itself', 'they', 'them', 'their', 'theirs', 'themselves', 'what', 'which', 'who', 'whom', 'this', 'that', "that'll", 'these', 'those', 'am', 'is', 'are', 'was', 'were', 'be', 'been', 'being', 'have', 'has', 'had', 'having', 'do', 'does', 'did', 'doing', 'a', 'an', 'the', 'and', 'but', 'if', 'or', 'because', 'as', 'until', 'while', 'of', 'at', 'by', 'for', 'with', 'about', 'against', 'between', 'into', 'through', 'during', 'before', 'after', 'above', 'below', 'to', 'from']
 ## Bag-of-Words
+Machine learning algorithms cannot work with raw text directly, we need to convert the text into vectors of numbers.
+This is called [feature extraction](https://en.wikipedia.org/wiki/Feature_extraction).<br>The bag-of-words model is a popular and simple feature extraction technique used when we work with text.
+It describes the occurrence of each word within a document.<br>
+<b>To use this model, we need to:</b><br>
+1. Design a vocabulary of known words (also called tokens)
+1. Choose a measure of the presence of known words.

+Any information about the order or structure of words is discarded.
+That’s why it’s called a bag of words.
+This model is trying to understand whether a known word occurs in a document, but don’t know where is that word in the document.<br>The intuition is that similar documents have similar contents.
+Also, from a content, we can learn something about the meaning of the document.
 ## Regex
+A regular expression, regex, or regexp is a sequence of characters that define a search pattern.
+Let’s see some basics.
+* match any character except newline
+* \w - match word
+* \d - match digit
+* \s - match whitespace
+* \W - match not word
+* \D - match not digit
+* \S - match not whitespace
+* [abc] - match any of a, b, or c
+* [^abc] - not match a, b, or c
+* [a-g] - match a character between a & g

+Regular expressions use the backslash character ('\\') to indicate special forms or to allow special characters to be used without invoking their special meaning.
+This collides with Python’s usage of the same character for the same purpose in string literals; for example, to match a literal backslash, one might have to write '\\\\\\\\' as the pattern string, because the regular expression must be \\\\, and each backslash must be expressed as \\\ inside a regular Python string literal.<br>We can use regex to apply additional filtering to our text.
+For example, we can remove all the non-words characters.
+In many cases, we don’t need the punctuation marks and it’s easy to remove them with regex.